loicdescotte/loicdescotte.github.io/_posts/2016-02-05-play25-akka-streams.md

 ---

  * Update 1 (February 10, 2016) : Using latest Play 2.5 SNAPSHOT to benefit from EventSource helper
  * Update 2 (February 18, 2016) : Upgrade to Play 2.5 RC1 and refactor code (thank you Ahmed Mushtaq for the pull request in the sample app!)
+ * Update 3 (April 10, 2016) : Adding part 2 : Akka Streams, Play Framework and queues

 ---